tmk-tran/movie-sagas/README.md

  "We're already able to see movies that exist in our DB.
 We'll need to be able to see detailed view for each individual movie, including all genres associated with that movie.
 This is a very common pattern, to go from a list to showing more information about a single item."

 I added the ability to view movie details when the image of the movie is clicked, used conditional rendering to display data, and a variety of other methods to practice the techniques I have learned through Emerging Digital Academy's Koss Cohort Tier 2 curriculum.
-This project has a strong focus on Redux and the use of Sagas.

 ## Screen Shots